MateuszS6/MindCache/README.md

 # MindCache

-This is a big boi project
+An AI-powered personal knowledge system using LLM summarisation, embeddings, and semantic retrieval.

+> [!NOTE]
+> This project is a work in progress, but feel free to browse through the repository.